 How on earth did this happen?

 I’ve been convinced, for many a year now, that I’m still only 27, a year which, if I’m being honest, was pretty bloody, brilliant!
-I’d been established in London for a good few years, H and I had been together for three of them, I was skinny, I had designer shoes, was doing well career-wise and had the energy to burn the proverbial candle at both ends – I remember a time when my personal goal, upon starting a new job, was not to be sick with a hangover at work.
+I’d been established in London for a good amount of time, H and I were a “proper” couple, I was skinny, I had designer shoes, was doing well career-wise and had the energy to burn the proverbial candle at both ends – I, genuinely, remember a time when my personal goal, upon starting a new job, was not to be sick with a hangover at work.
 Oh those were the days!
 When I went to festivals, was carefree and actually got asked for id when I bought booze!
 That’s not the case anymore, although I do feel shop assistants should have a duty to ask those of us, obviously not under 21, or is it 25 these days? for id as it really is a great coup.

 Anyway, I’d had this revelation and wasn’t really sure how I was feeling about it, so I gave it some thought.
 On the one hand I was mourning my youth, those halcyon days of never-ending fun, spontaneity and wrinkle-free skin, yet on the other, I must admit, I was starting to feel a little tired at the prospect of re-living it.
 Don’t get me wrong, I love having a good time, I’m incredibly social and an hilarious drunk, even if do I say so myself, but these days I quite prefer a bit of a meal to go with my alcohol and for it to be in the form of a nice wine rather than a shot, plus, to really put that last nail in the coffin of my youth; I do like to try and get a good 8 hours in bed at night.